axolotl-logic/axolotl-pgn/README.md

-# pgne3k - Convert **HUGE** multi-game PGNs to CSVs
+# pgne3k - Convert multi-game PGNs to CSVs

 ## Overview

-Convert multi-game PGNs to TSVs (CSVs with tabs).
+Convert *HUGE* multi-game PGNs to TSVs (CSVs with tabs).
 This utility was built specifically to process Lichess monthly game dumps which are ~90 million games in length.